-Our testing categories are based on real-world considerations, which can make or break your experience with a stroller, as well as performance and features that parents look for.
+Our testing categories are based on real-world considerations, which can make or break your experience with a stroller and the performance and features that parents look for.
 Each of these metrics is further broken down into sub-categories, which are designed to ferret out the strengths and weaknesses of each product.
 The following explanation is meant to shed light on the importance and depth of each metric.

 Ease of Attaching Car Seat

 Weight and Folded Size

 This metric included weighing and measuring the strollers when folded and ready for car seat attachment, including removal of the canopy and toddler seat if required and with adapters in place if necessary.
 The measurements were made using the same tools and by the same tester.
 We made our own measurements of weight and folded size rather than rely on the manufacturer's claims.

 This metric is the second most important for a group of this kind because many new mothers may be limited in how much weight they are allowed to lift or push, especially if they had a C-section.

 To test maneuverability, we took each stroller fully loaded through an obstacle course of crowded supermarkets, sidewalks, and a torture test obstacle course we constructed to compare each in identical conditions.
 To make sure we were thorough, we strolled into elevators and bathroom stalls, to the grocery store, coffee shop, post office, and other locations.
 While walking through each environment, we collected data on the performance of the products through tight turns, narrow aisles, and crowds of people.

 In our ease-of-use testing, we looked at several factors that affect a person's experience, including the canopy and whether or not it can stay on the stroller with the car seat, the storage bin and how easy it is to use and what we could manage to get inside, and the convenience features like a parent console and child's tray.